redwoodjs/redwood/docs/docs/router.md

 In development, the `FatalErrorPage` provides helpful debugging information about the error and any GraphQL request that's involved.

-For example, if there's a missing component that's causing an error, this is what you'll see:
+For example, if there's a missing component that's causing an error, this's what you'll see:

 ![fatal_error_message](/img/router/fatal_error_message.png)